Do you think you need to get screened for a STI?

 It is important to get screened if you are sexually active or think you have been exposed to a STI.
 It is especially vital to get screened if you think you may be pregnant or if you already have a confirmed pregnancy.
 Thankfully, you can trust EPS to help you through your concerns about STIs.
 We test for Chlamydia and Gonorrhea.
 Continue reading to learn more about our services or schedule an appointment now.

-Connect with a nurse.
-Call now.
+Connect with an EPS nurse.

 ABOUT OUR STI SERVICES